 Cate Blanchett told Refinery29

-No celebrity ever mentions they have a team of people dedicated to helping them look flawless as well as many of their photos that you see are usually retouched to hide imperfections.
+Celebrities don’t always mention the team of people dedicated to helping them look flawless as well as many of their photos that you see are usually retouched to hide imperfections.
 Trust me when I say, celebrities have skin just like anyone else.
 They have dark circles, cystic acne, blackheads, brown spots, and all the rest of the problems we all deal with at some point in our lives.
 It’s just that their careers are often based on their looks, and they spend a lot of time doing whatever they need to do to put their best face forward.
 So, don’t be fooled next time you see a celebrity in a magazine.
 Their beauty routine is anything but effortless.
 As someone who works with them, they don’t have it easy.
 The constant criticism they get the minute they look anything less than societies definition of “perfection” is tough.
 As it would be for anyone.
 Fame comes with a price, that’s for sure.

-– Ann Curry told Stylelist.com her secret was “redirection.”
+- Ann Curry told Stylelist that her secret was “redirection.”
 “If I have dark circles under my eyes, I’ll wear a bright color on my lips.”

 - Gwyneth Paltrow dishes most of the secrets of success on her website GOOP.
 “I eat two servings of fish per day and plenty of leafy greens to keep my skin young and radiant.”